biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### A new command `biome explain`

-This command will serve as "offline" documentation tool.
-In this release, the command supports the explanation of all the lint rules, for example you can request documentation for `noAccumulatingSpread`:
+This command will serve as an "offline" documentation tool.
+In this release, the command supports the explanation of all the lint rules; for example you can request documentation for `noAccumulatingSpread`:

 ```shell
 biome explain noAccumulatingSpread
 ```

-Which will print the following markdown:
+Which will print the following Markdown:

 ``````markdown
 # noAccumulatingSpread